Skip to main content

 • International Education Standards

-In Brazil, the Ministry of Education (MEC), the Federal Council of Accounting (CFC), the CFC’s Regional Accounting Councils (CRCs), under Decree Law 9295/46, amended by the Law 12249/10, and the Securities Exchange Commission (CVM), under the Securities Law No 6385/76, are all involved in setting initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants.
+In Brazil, the Ministry of Education (MEC), the Federal Council of Accounting (CFC), the CFC’s Regional Accounting Councils (CRCs), under Decree Law 9295/46, amended by the Law 12249/10, and the Securities and Exchange Commission (CVM), under the Securities Law No 6385/76, are all involved in setting initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants.

-Individuals wishing to qualify as a public accountant or auditor—the only regulated categories of professional accountants in the jurisdiction—are required to complete a bachelor’s degree in accounting sciences offered by an institution recognized by the MEC.
+Individuals seeking to qualify as a public accountant or auditor—the only regulated categories of professional accountants in the jurisdiction—are required to complete a bachelor’s degree in accounting sciences offered by an institution recognized by the MEC.
 The MEC regulates the content of the curriculum of undergraduate courses in accounting sciences.

 The CFC has also issued a regulation that requires accountants who prepare or oversee the preparation of financial statements of any public interest entity (PIE) to fulfill CPD obligations.
 In 2020, CPD obligations came into effect for accountants of closed pension funds.
 The CFC reports it is planning to gradually extend the CPD requirement to all public accountants.

-Lastly, IES 8 has not been adopted; however, the CFC, IBRACON, and CVM stated in 2017 that they are working on enhancing the educational requirements for auditors.
+Lastly, IES 8 has not been adopted; however, the CFC, IBRACON, and CVM stated in 2022 that they are working on enhancing the educational requirements for auditors.

 Current Status: Partially Adopted